Mattat: History

 Today many of its residents are employed in local industry and agriculture.
 Tourism is also an important source of income, and Mattat's scenic setting is featured by several small hotels.

 Mattat's name is equivalent in gematria to 840, its altitude in metres.
 The high location and mountainous region provides the town with a relatively temperate climate.
-Summer temperatures rarely break 30°C and humidity is low, and summer nights are even chilly.
+Summer temperatures rarely break 30 °C and humidity is low, and summer nights are even chilly.
 The winters are cold and wet, with an average of over 800mm precipitation, including the occasional snow.

+2023 Gaza war

+During the Gaza war, northern Israeli border communities, including Mattat, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.